ocrmypdf/OCRmyPDF/docs/advanced.md

 When image preprocessing features like `--deskew` are used, the original PDF will be rendered as a full page and the OCR layer will be placed on top.

+### Legacy renderer options

+The `hocr` and `hocrdebug` renderer options are deprecated and automatically redirect to `fpdf2`.
+They will be removed in a future version.

 ## Rendering and rasterizing options